-Through enhancing and expanding the network of alternative refuelling infrastructure for electric and/or hydrogen vehicles, and in turn providing operating benefits and improving range confidence, there is the potential to move existing road-based freight onto more sustainable alternative fuelled vehicles.
+Additional alternative refuelling infrastructure for electric and/or hydrogen vehicles would increase confidence in making trips across the region and through the towns in this package by alternatively fuelled vehicles.
 Encouraging the uptake of alternatively fuelled vehicles for both users of private vehicles and freight haulage would increase the mode share of freight by sustainable means and provide more sustainable access to employment opportunities.
-If elements are delivered where it is possible to integrate other transport solutions, the introduction of alternative refuelling infrastructure and facilities along the A96 corridor may provide further efficiencies and benefits to wider societal user groups.